Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 };
 ```

-Instead of storing the raw value, properties may save a hash instead, which is then used to look up the corresponding value from the hashtable.
+Instead of storing the raw value, properties may save a hash instead, which is then used to look up the corresponding value from the hash table.

 ## Implementation